Top

 However, the court will only grant visitation if it is proven to be in the best interest of the child.
 Grandparents can also file for visitation rights if they can show that the parent denying them visitation has acted in a way that is detrimental to the child’s well-being.
 It is important to note that grandparents do not have automatic legal rights in Florida, and each case is determined on an individual basis.

-Grandparents Visitation Rights in Florida
+How to Pursue Visitation Rights as a Grandparent in Florida

 If you are a grandparent seeking visitation rights in Florida, you must first file a petition for visitation in the circuit court in the county where the child resides.
 You must also provide the court with evidence that visitation is in the best interest of the child.
 This evidence can include: